enazoe/yolo-tensorrt/README.md

 ### ubuntu & L4T (jetson)

 The project generate the __libdetector.so__ lib, and the sample code.
-_If you want to use the generated libdetector.so lib in your own project,the cmake file perhaps could help you in scripts dir._
+**_If you want to use the libdetector.so lib in your own project,this [cmake file](https://github.com/enazoe/yolo-tensorrt/blob/master/scripts/CMakeLists.txt) perhaps could help you ._**

 ```bash